Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show viewshed from geoelement in scene/README.md

 ## Use case

 A viewshed analysis is a type of visual analysis you can perform on a scene.
 The viewshed aims to answer the question 'What can I see from a given location?'.
-The output is an overlay with two different colors - one representing the visible areas (green) and the other representing the obstructed areas (red).
+The output is an overlay with two different colors: one representing the visible areas (green) and the other representing the obstructed areas (red).

 ## How to use the sample